Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-written and specific enough to guide the player toward the correct answer without being overly obvious.
-The misinformed and fake clues do a good job of causing productive doubt and misdirection, respectively.
-The difficulty is appropriate.
+**Reasoning:** The informed clues are clear, but the misinformed and fake clues add a layer of deception without making it too difficult.

 ---